Salesforce

 What is continuous use?

-Continuous use is defined as anything approaching or exceeding 24 hours of continuous use.
-Much like driving a car a long distance, checking to ensure fluid levels are adequate during extended usage is required.
-Air-cooled Home Standby Generators need to be shut down for a minimum of 30 minutes to allow for continuous maintenance tasks to be performed.
+Continuous use is defined as a scenario where a home standby generator is approaching or exceeding 24 hours of continuous run time.
+Much like driving a car a long distance, checking to ensure fluid levels are adequate during extended usage is essential.
+After every 24 hours of continuous run time, Air-cooled Home Standby Generators need to be shut down for a minimum of 30 minutes to allow for continuous use maintenance tasks to be performed.

 How can I safely shut down my generator when it's been running during an outage?

-Remove all loads to the generator by throwing the breaker, let the generator continue to run for 7-10 minutes, then power off the generator.
-Detailed steps can be found in this article: How Do I Shut Down My Generator When It’s Powering My House (During an Outage)?
+Detailed steps on how to safely shut down your generator when it's been running during an outage can be found in this article: How Do I Shut Down My Generator When It’s Powering My House (During an Outage)?

 Continuous use of maintenance tasks

-Perform these tasks if the generator has been running for 24 hours.
+Perform these tasks if the generator has been running continuously for 24 hours or more:

 Who can perform these tasks?